 We are seeking an energetic, team-oriented candidate with exceptional interpersonal skills as well as excellent oral and written communication skills.
 Must have a background in and affinity for working with young children outdoors in nature and have work experience in education with knowledge of curriculum standards.
 A BS in Elementary Education or related field is required; Early Childhood experience and/or certification is preferred.

 The key responsibilities of this position relate to the delivery of a successful preschool science and literacy program successfully piloted by BRIT.
 This position will include building relationships with teachers, administrators, childcare providers, and community partners associated with BRIT’s Bella preschool science and literacy program; deliver the Bella preschool curriculum at five community venues and in six classrooms; assist as needed in the delivery of four 6-hour professional development workshops for teachers and childcare providers participating in the Bella program; participate in Family Engagement Activities at five community venues; assist in implementing the appropriate evaluation tools associated with the program; and assist in the delivery of Bella grant Field Study Trip programs at BRIT.

-All BRIT employees work to meet BRIT Expectations that lead to a positive work environment focused on growth and success.
-These expectations include interfacing with others in a professional and respectful manner, being engaged on a day-to-day basis, collaborating with others, and making communication a priority.
-To apply, submit cover letter and resume to: firstname.lastname@example.org.
+To apply, please submit a cover letter, resume, and three references to: BRITHR@brit.org.
 Applications will be considered until the position is filled.
-Selection of applicants will be made through assessment of: 1) Interpersonal skills, 2) Related work experience, 3) References, and 4) Level of enthusiasm and commitment.
-Successful applicant will be subject to a criminal and consumer credit background check.
-BRIT is an equal opportunity employer.
+Selection of applicants will be made through assessment of interpersonal skills, related experience, and level of enthusiasm and commitment.
+Successful applicant will be subject to a background check.
+BRIT is an Equal Opportunity Employer.